isomerpages/moe-endeavourpri/_our-curriculum/Mother Tongue/Tamil Language.md

 ---
 <strong style="color: blue;">Joy of learning</strong>
 <br>
-A glimpse of class activities.
+A glimpse of class activities .

 ![joy of learning](/images/joy%20of%20learning_1.png)